Athens

 Language

-English is the primary language spoken in Athens, Georgia.
+English is the predominant language spoken in Athens, Georgia.

 Cost Of Living

 The cost of living in Athens, Georgia is lower than the national average, making it an affordable city to reside in.
-Housing costs are reasonable, and everyday expenses like groceries and transportation are also budget-friendly.
+Housing costs, utilities, and groceries are relatively reasonable compared to other cities in the United States.

 Other